juhasev/sample-ninja-help/edit-project-sampling-priority.md

 #### Priority among live projects

 Normally, you would leave this setting to the default of 5.
-Sample Ninja runs sampling every 10 to 15 minutes following the sampling priority order.
+Sample Ninja runs sampling every 15 minutes following the sampling priority order.
 If you have 2 or more projects competing for the same sample, you can adjust this setting to prioritize sampling for competing projects.
 The lowest priority is 1, while the highest priority is 10.

 > Please note that the other project managers' priorities are also taken into account.
 You should establish a standard for sampling prioritazations inside your organization.
 Setting the sampling priority to max everytime is not the right way to go.